dmjacobsen/node-images/README.md

 ### Build
 Execute the following command from the top level of the project
 * Run `packer build -var 'ssh_password=something' boxes/sles15-kubernetes/`

+## Storage Ceph Box
+In the previous step a VirtualBox image was created in `output-sles15-compute-common`.
+The sles15-storage-ceph stage is configured to build on top of that.

+### Prerequisites
+* Check out `csm-rpms` repository and create a symlink to it in the `files` directory
+* `cd boxes/sles15-storage-ceph/files`
+* Run `ln -s ../../../../csm-rpms/ csm-rpms`

+### Build
+Execute the following command from the top level of the project
+* Run `packer build -var 'ssh_password=something' boxes/sles15-storage-ceph/`